 Without a consistent intake process, law firms might turn away potentially lucrative cases or take on inappropriate cases that might drain their resources with little in return.
 Information might be recorded on slips of paper or post-its that never reach the legal team assigned to bring the client on board.
 And intake information may not make its way to a lawyer until after the prospect has already reached out to — and possibly retained — other attorneys.

 But an automated, dynamic intake questionnaires can make sure that the intake staff gathers the right information — the first time — to help lawyers make better decisions and sign up higher-quality leads quickly and painlessly.
 The best tools allow law firms to create a customized path of questions relevant to their practice area, so lawyers have all the information they need at their fingertips, equipping them for success.
 They also can help ensure that a firm’s first contact with clients is as professional as possible.

 See how Nyman Turkish enhanced their intake experience and increased conversions by 300%.

 While no two matters are ever the same, many have overlapping tasks.
 For instance, every new matter requires a complaint and discovery.
 But most law firms don’t have a process in place that provides a consistent blueprint for each of the steps, so there’s no guarantee that tasks won’t fall through the cracks or that key deadlines won’t be overlooked.

 If your law firm is struggling to stay on top of its manual processes for client intake and matter management, it’s time for a change.
-Let’s chat about how Litify’s legal process automation solutions can help your law firm save time and money.
+Let’s chat about how Litify can help sign more cases for less, get to settlement faster, and increase firm profitability.